llabeye/core-lab/readme.md

-# Lab Starter
+# Index

-This is a starting foundation for creating a website with simple html, css and javascript.

-More info to be added soon.
+This is (half) the projects I did for my Core Interaction classes Spring 2020.
+Check out the index page for links to these projects and my animal crossing alter ego.
+Special thanks to my professors Dana and Garrett for being awesome.